AlecJ/ava2/readme.md

 ## To Do

--   air units cannot capture territories
 -   hit marker on battleships with one hit
 -   cannot end combat phase until all combats have been handled

+-   retreat
+-   amphibious assault retreat

 -   fighters and bombers can "launch" instead of unload
 -   if they don't launch, they lose movement equal to the ship's movement